Cincinnati Patrolman Martin Gorman | Cincinnati Police Department

 January 12, 1883 to October 18, 1884

 Martin was born August 15, 1849 in Ohio to Irish immigrants.
-Otherwise, we know nothing of his parents or his life prior to 1880.
-By then, he was living with his wife, Catherine E. Gorman born about 1851 in Ireland, and their daughter, Claudia Gorman born about 1864 in Ohio, at 598 West Eighth Street and working as a laborer.
+Otherwise, we know nothing of his parents or his life during the three decades leading up to 1880.
+By then, he was at living a 598 West Eighth Street with his wife, Catherine E. Gorman (born about 1851 in Ireland), and their daughter, Claudia Gorman (born about 1864 in Ohio), and working as a laborer.

 Martin joined the Cincinnati Police Department January 12, 1883.
-By October 1884, he was assigned to the 4th District (on 3rd Street).
+By October 1884, he was assigned to the Fourth District (Third and Mill Streets).

 Served: 1 year